Cent Kalyani Scheme, Objectives, Interest Rates, Fees, Key Takeaways

 Key Takeaways From This Scheme

-The Cent Kalyani scheme is a welfare scheme that will help upcoming, and existing female entrepreneurs thrive and successfully run their businesses, with modernizations, as and when required, to upscale their businesses, improve their client base, and emerge as another success story for the books.
+The Cent Kalyani is a welfare scheme that will help upcoming, and existing female entrepreneurs thrive and successfully run their businesses, with modernizations, as and when required, to upscale their businesses, improve their client base, and emerge as another success story for the books.
 The key takeaways of this scheme are:

 • Only female entrepreneurs having a pre-existing or willing to set up a business may apply.